 Complete with a high quality stag-handled Sharpening Steel.
 Both fitted in a lined, two-compartment felt case.

-FORK-Finest factory-made fork, to match Model 6.
+FORK-Finest factory-made fork, to match Model 6.SHARPENING STEEL-Fine quality to match Model 6.

 (When fork is ordered with knife and sharpener above, a three-compartment lined felt case is included.)